 Keep in mind that to be considered a habitual residence, residence in it is required for a continuous period of three years, unless circumstances arise that necessarily require a change of residence.

 The limit of this deduction will be prorated by the number of days in which the lease remains in force within the tax period

 Furthermore, when two or more taxpayers filing Personal Income Tax have the right to apply this deduction for the same home, the limit will be prorated between them in equal parts.

 The proration will not be made if one of the tenants cannot apply the deduction because they have a tax base greater than the allowed amount or because they reside in another Autonomous Community.

 This deduction is incompatible with the deductions “For renting a habitual residence for minors under 36 years of age”, “For renting a habitual residence linked to certain dation in payment transactions”, “For renting a habitual residence for large families” and “For renting of habitual residence by single-parent families.”

 Likewise, this deduction is incompatible with the deduction “Due to the taxpayer's disability.”

-Note: Taxpayers entitled to the deduction must complete the section "Additional information to the regional deduction for leasing" of Annex B.8 of the declaration in which, in addition to the data necessary to quantify the deduction, the must be stated.
-NIF ##1##/ NIE of the landlord of the home and, if applicable, that of the second landlord or, where applicable, if he has registered a NIF from another country, an X will be marked in the corresponding box.
+Note: Taxpayers entitled to the deduction must complete the section "Additional information to the regional deduction for leasing of Andalusia, Principality of Asturias, Balearic Islands, Canary Islands, Cantabria, Castilla-La Mancha, Castilla y León, Catalonia, Extremadura, Galicia, Madrid , Region of Murcia, La Rioja and Comunitat Valenciana" of Annex B.8 of the declaration in which, in addition to the data necessary to quantify the deduction, the NIF / must be stated NIE ##2##of the landlord of the home and, if it exists, that of the second landlord or, where applicable, if a NIF from another country has been entered, will mark an X in the corresponding box.